lindybner/magic-eight-ball/README.md

 # Magic 8 Ball
-Simple HTML/CSS/JS magic eight ball web app MVP.
+Simple HTML/CSS/JS Magic 8 Ball web app MVP.

 Sold mainly as a paperweight, the Magic 8 Ball was created in 1950 and became popular in offices as a fun fortune-telling office toy.